LTangData/DOHT/README.md

 👉 [Try the App Here](https://ltang-doht.streamlit.app/)

-<span style="color: red;">HIGHLY IMPORTANT</span>
+> ⚠️ **HIGHLY IMPORTANT**

-To ensure the application works seamlessly with your own databases:
+> To ensure the application works seamlessly with your databases:

-- Databases must be hosted on a cloud platform (e.g., AWS RDS, Google Cloud SQL, Azure SQL) or a dedicated server with a public IP address or domain name.
+> - Databases must be hosted on a cloud platform (e.g., AWS RDS, Google Cloud SQL, Azure SQL) or a dedicated server with a public IP address or domain name.
-- Local databases (hosted on your personal machine) are not accessible by this application.
+> - Local databases (hosted on your personal machine) are not accessible by this application.

-> ⚠️ **Important**
-> The binds system has changed.
-Instead of doing the name of the key, there are scancodes assigned per key.

 ## Run Locally